Tandem Computers: Integrity

 Tandem's message-based NonStop operating system had advantages for scaling, extreme reliability, and efficiently using expensive "spare" resources.
 But many potential customers wanted just good-enough reliability in a small system, using a familiar Unix operating system and industry-standard programs.
 Tandem's various fault-tolerant competitors all adopted a simpler hardware-only memory-centric design where all recovery was done by switching between hot spares.
 The most successful competitor was Stratus Technologies, whose machines were re-marketed by IBM as "IBM System/88".

 In such systems, the spare processors do not contribute to system throughput between failures, but merely redundantly execute exactly the same data thread as the active processor at the same instant, in "lock step".
 Faults are detected by seeing when the cloned processors' outputs diverged.
 To detect failures, the system must have two physical processors for each logical, active processor.
 To also implement automatic failover recovery, the system must have three or four physical processors for each logical processor.
 The triple or quadruple cost of this sparing is practical when the duplicated parts are commodity single-chip microprocessors.

 Tandem's products for this market began with the Integrity line in 1989, using MIPS processors and a "NonStop UX" variant of Unix.
 It was developed in Austin, Texas.
 In 1991, the Integrity S2 used TMR, Triple Modular Redundancy, where each logical CPU used three MIPS R2000 microprocessors to execute the same data thread, with voting to find and lock out a failed part.
 Their fast clocks could not be synchronized as in strict lock stepping, so voting instead happened at each interrupt.
 Some other versions of Integrity used 4x "pair and spares" redundancy.
 Pairs of processors ran in lock-step to check each other.
-When they disagreed, both processors were marked untrusted and their workload was taken over by a hot-spare pair of processors whose state was already current.
+When they disagreed, both processors were marked untrusted, and their workload was taken over by a hot-spare pair of processors whose state was already current.
 In 1995, the Integrity S4000 was the first to use ServerNet (a networked "bus" structure) and moved toward sharing peripherals with the NonStop line.

 Wolfpack

-In 1995–1997, Tandem partnered with Microsoft to implement high-availability features and advanced SQL configurations in clusters of commodity Windows NT machines.
-This project was called "Wolfpack" and first shipped as Microsoft Cluster Server in 1997.
+In 1995–1997, Tandem partnered with Microsoft to implement high-availability features and advanced SQL configurations in clusters of commodity Microsoft Windows NT machines.
+This project was codenamed "Wolfpack" and first shipped as Microsoft Cluster Server in 1997.
 Microsoft benefited greatly from this partnership; Tandem did not.